boiteasite/cmsuno/README.md

 Presentation
 ------------

-CMSUno is a free tool to create one-page responsive websites.
+CMSUno is a free tool to create __one-page__ responsive websites.
 It was designed to be easy to use, comprehensive and particularly rapid in terms of navigation.
 This strong CMS is a great tool to use jQuery plugins available on the web.

 <p align="center">
 ==> <a href="http://www.cmsuno.boiteasite.fr"> DEMO </a> <==
 </p>

+It is very well adapted to __SEO__ and allows to get a score close to 100 on Google PageSpeed Insights.

 In a few words: